VirhonServices/gl168/README.md

 ````
 access-token = sha1(md5(requestDateTime.requestData.clientDigest.salt))
 ````
-dots means a concatenation operation
+dots mean a concatenation operation

 where
 * requestDateTime - the moment of request provided by **Date** header in format **DateTimeFormatter.ISO_ZONED_DATE_TIME**